Chuck Robbins is the Chief Executive Officer of Cisco and a member of its Board of Directors. He assumed the role on July 26, 2015.

-Chuck serves as the Chair of the IT Governors Steering Committee and a Member of the International Business Council for the World Economic Forum, and is a member of The Business Roundtable.
+Chuck is the Chairman of the US-Japan Business Council, Chair of the IT Governors Steering Committee for the World Economic Forum and a Member of the International Business Council for the World Economic Forum and The Business Roundtable.
 He also serves on the Board of Directors for the MS Society of Northern California and on the Georgia Tech Advisory Board for the President of Georgia Tech.

 Chuck holds a bachelor's degree in mathematics with a computer science concentration from the University of North Carolina.